 The Very Curious Herbal

-Inspired by Elizabeth Blackwell’s book: ‘A Curious Herbal’; the first herbal created by a woman to be published.
+Elizabeth Blackwell’s 1737 illustrated two-volume work features 500 cuts of plants she observed in Chelsea Physic Garden: ‘A Curious Herbal’; the first herbal created by a woman, to be published.

-It works in several ways: as an online project, with episodic podcasts and short films which are linked together with interactive prompts within Amanda's facebook group Botanica fabulousness which you can join here: https://www.facebook.com/groups/botanicafabulousness/
+Amanda Edmiston's new look at this book works in several ways: as an online project, with episodic podcasts and short films which are linked together with interactive prompts within Amanda's facebook group Botanica Fabulousness which you can join here: https://www.facebook.com/groups/botanicafabulousness/

-With a corresponding connecting journey with bespoke original performance pieces and accompanying workshops leading participants on an enchanted journey into the extraordinary, verdant world of the 18th century.
-These will be delivered at incredible venues which have connections to Blackwell's own story or where copies of her incredible work can be found.
+There is also a corresponding, connecting journey, with bespoke, original performance pieces and accompanying workshops, leading participants on an enchanted journey into the extraordinary, verdant, rapidly changing, world of the 18th century.

 This interactive, multisensory work by Amanda Edmiston of Botanica Fabula, layers pages from the book, traditional remedies and flavours revealed by the plant collectors, recipe creators and apothecaries of the day with legends, history and folklore adding vivid dimensions to the plants revealed in the pages of this beautiful book, using traditional storytelling techniques.

-Each piece is a unique experience specially curated by Amanda to connect with the plants or themes which are significant for your venue or event, relating the often darkly humorous stories of herbs: some delicious, some to be afraid of and some we all know and love, that were drawn by Elizabeth Blackwell.
+Each piece is a unique experience specially curated by Amanda to connect with the plants or themes which are significant for your venue or event, relating the often darkly humorous stories of herbs: some delicious, some offering hidden wisdom, some to be afraid of and some we all know and love, that were drawn by Elizabeth Blackwell.

-The Very Curious Herbal follows the footsteps of Elizabeth from Aberdeen to London, working exclusively with venues which have treasured copies of the beautiful herbal, gardens which have the plants she studied and museums and collections which have connections to her incredible work.
+The Very Curious Herbal follows the footsteps of Elizabeth from Aberdeen to London, working exclusively with venues which have treasured copies of the beautiful herbal, gardens which have the plants she studied and museums and collections which have connections to her incredible story or fascinating volume of work.